- Sleep Products

 |Average Price Range (Queen-size)||$800 to $1,200||$1,600 to $2,100||$700 to $1,100||$1,200 to $1,800||$2,000+|

 Sleep position can be crucial for those with shoulder pain.
 Most people sleep on their side with their legs tucked in or outstretched.
 This is considered the healthiest sleep position because it aligns the spine, inhibits snoring, and generally leads to fewer aches and pains.
-However, side-sleeping may cause more discomfort for people with shoulder pain, depending on which side they prefer.
+However, for people with shoulder pain, side sleeping may actually cause more discomfort, depending on which side they prefer.

-Many people prefer sleeping on their backs.
+For that reason, many people with shoulder pain prefer sleeping on their backs.
 Although this position increases the risk of snoring, it can alleviate aches and pains from shoulder-related issues.

 Generally, side sleepers prefer softer mattresses.
 The extra cushioning beneath the shoulders and hips helps align the spine and prevent pressure points from developing.

-The back-sleeping position aligns the spine on its own.
-These sleepers often need moderate to firm settings to ensure their bodies won’t sink too much.
+The back sleeping position aligns the spine on its own.
+These sleepers often need moderate firmness settings to ensure their bodies won’t sink too much.

 Sleepers in the lightweight group (less than 130 pounds) typically softer prefer beds that conform to their bodies.
 Excessively firm mattresses may not conform enough, resulting in uneven support and inadequate pain relief.